 Only green hydrogen is sustainable

 Not all hydrogen is the same, though.
-Today global consumption of this fuel amounts to around 70 million metric tons a year, according to the latest report by the IEA (International Energy Agency).
+Today global consumption of this fuel amounts to around 75 million metric tons a year, according to the latest report by the IEA (the International Energy Agency).
 However, this form of hydrogen is produced from fossil fuels, and in particular from natural gas, generating large quantities of climate-altering emissions.
 Hydrogen produced in this way is known as “gray hydrogen.”
 Some say the adoption of carbon capture systems at the end of this process would reduce its environmental impact, thus producing what is called “blue hydrogen.”
 But in this instance too, there is a problem of sustainability: both economic, because the costs of capturing and storing CO2 are still prohibitive, and environmental, because the production cycle is not able to capture all of the CO2 produced and, in any case, all along its production chain, the process emits methane, another climate-altering gas, into the atmosphere.

-Therefore, the only 100% sustainable hydrogen is known as “green hydrogen,” which is obtained through the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.
+Therefore, the only 100% sustainable and commercially viable hydrogen is known as “green hydrogen,” which is obtained through the electrolysis of water in special electrochemical cells powered by electricity produced from renewable sources.